 I conduct international (Nigeria, Poland, Slovakia, Ukraine) didactic activities in the field of organ improvisation and practice of interpretation of organ literature from different periods, among others, in cooperation with The Royal School of Church Music.
 I participate in international academic conferences on organ and sacred music (Belgium, Nigeria, and Poland).
 My organological publications are issued regularly by prestigious organ magazines: British "The Organ", Canadian "Organ Canada", Czech "Varhaník", as well as American "The Diapason" and "The Vox Humana".

-Since 2013 I have been a member of The Royal College of Organists, based in London, and since 2014 (as the first Pole) I have had a certificate (certRCO) from this organisation.
-Since 2017 I have been a member of The American Guild of Organists, based in New York City, USA and since 2018 I have been a member of The Organ Historical Society based in USA.
+Since 2013 I have been a member of The Royal College of Organists, based in London, and since 2014 (as the first Pole), I have had a certificate (certRCO) from this organization.
+Since 2017 I have been a member of The American Guild of Organists, based in New York City, USA, and since 2018 I have been a member of The Organ Historical Society based in the USA.

 For more detailed information, please visit www.michalszostak.org/cv